-The Draft will take place on the 3rd October 2019, teams will be able to select up to three players for their squad.
+The Draft allows teams to select up to three players for their squad.
 They have the option of picking at least one England red-ball contracted player, and teams with one or more England Test players in their catchment area (see above) will be able to pick their preferred player.
 It is not compulsory for teams to pick a player from their catchment area.

 The remaining red-ball contracted players will be selected by teams without a player in their catchment area until every side has had the opportunity of selecting at least one England Test player players not selected will be automatically allocated to their local team.

-On the 20th October, the remaining places in the 15-man squads will be filled via a full draft, with picks including West Indies batsman Chris Gayle, England’s Eoin Morgan and Australia’s Steve Smith.
+The remaining places in the 15-man squads will be filled via a full draft, with picks including top international stars.

 There are seven set salary bands, with up to two players to be picked at each of the following: £125,000, £100,000, £75,000, £60,000, £50,000, £40,000 and £30,000.
 Captains will receive a bonus of £10,000.